 The annual canvass is a review of the electoral register, which we carry out every year.
-In 2016 the canvass will take place between 1 August and 31 October.
+In 2017 the canvass will take place between 24 July and 1 September.

 Unless your name appears on the electoral register, you won't be able to vote in an election.